krb5/krb5/doc/rst_source/krb_admins/admin_commands/krb5kdc.rst

 specifies that the KDC listen on port 2001 for REALM1 and on port 2002 for REALM2 and REALM3.
-Additionally, per-realm parameters may be specified in the :ref:`kdc.conf` file.
+Additionally, per-realm parameters may be specified in the :ref:`kdc.conf(5)` file.
 The location of this file may be specified by the **KRB5_KDC_PROFILE** environment variable.
 Parameters specified in this file take precedence over options specified on the command line.
-See the :ref:`kdc.conf` description for further details.
+See the :ref:`kdc.conf(5)` description for further details.

 ENVIRONMENT
 -----------

-*krb5kdc* uses the following environment variables:
+krb5kdc uses the following environment variables:

 * **KRB5_CONFIG**
 * **KRB5_KDC_PROFILE**